Lundy; dreamy island isolation

 How do you get to Lundy Island?

 You can reach Lundy on the MS Oldenburg ferry (or helicopter in winter).
 It’s a 2 hour crossing from either Ilfracombe or Bideford.
 Binoculars at the ready; spot puffins, razorbills, gannets, dolphins, seals and huge jelly fish on the way over.
-When the beautiful, rugged outline of Lundy finally comes into view, appreciate the fact that you’re one of the special few to be in that place, at the moment.
+When the craggy outline of Lundy finally emerges from a vast horizon of sea, you get a true sense of how isolated this island really is.

 What is there to do on Lundy Island?